6 x 30 mins

 Breakthrough Talent for Phoebe Waller-Bridge (Nomination) - Best Writer for Phoebe Waller-Bridge (Nomination) and Best Editing (Nomination) at the BAFTA Craft TV Awards 2017

-Comedy Series: English Language (Nomination) at the Rockie Awards 2017
+Comedy Series: English Language (Winner) at the Rockie Awards 2017

 “The thrilling sound of a clear new voice” – Radio Times